orsonteodoro/muslx32/README.txt

 Other recommendations?
 Use -Os and use kernel zswap+zbud to significantly reduce swapping.
 Use ramdisk for Firefox if using Gentoo on usbstick.

 You need use crossdev to build this.
 Crossdev is used to build the cross-compile toolchain.
 Use the cross-compile toolchain to build system.
 Use the system to build world.
+The result is a stage 3/4 image like the tarball you download from Gentoo.
+It sound easy but there are a lot of broken ebuilds and packages that need patches.
+It took me several weeks to get it right.
+I give you the overlay this time so it will only take you a few days.

 Some patches for musl libc and x32 came from Alpine Linux (Natanael Copa), Void Linux, debian x32 port (Adam Borowski), .... (will update this list)